stratumn/groundcontrol/README.md

 The Ground Control user interface allows you to perform operations across the projects of a workspace, including:

-- Cloning all repositories (defaults to `$HOME/groundcontrol/workspaces/WORKSPACE/PROJECT`)
+- Clone all repositories (defaults to `$HOME/groundcontrol/workspaces/WORKSPACE/PROJECT`)
 - Check the status of repositories against their origins
 - Pull all outdated repositories
 - Define workspace wide tasks